 Match Case Searches only for occurrences that exactly match the case of the specified text.
-Otherwise specifying ${\tt int}$ will also find ${\tt INT}$ and ${\tt Int}$.
+Otherwise specifying int will also find INT and Int.
 Match whole word Searches only for the string when it occurs as a separate word.
 Otherwise int will also find print, sprintf and so on.
-Only search in one column Searches only in the column you selected from the drop-down menu.
+Only search in one column Searches only in the column you selected from the drop-down list.